History of Honduras (1838–1932): General Vicente Tosta

-The restoration of order (1925–31)
+Restoration of order (1925–31)

 Despite another minor uprising led by General Ferrera in 1925, Paz Barahona's administration was, by Honduran standards, rather tranquil.
 The banana companies continued to expand, the government's budgetary situation improved, and there was even an increase in labor organizing.
 On the international front, the Honduran government, after years of negotiations, finally concluded an agreement with the British bondholders to liquidate most of the immense national debt.
 The bonds were to be redeemed at 20 percent of face value over a thirty-year period.
 Back interest was forgiven, and new interest accrued only over the last fifteen years of this arrangement.
 Under the terms of this agreement, Honduras, at last, seemed on the road to fiscal solvency.

 Fears of disturbances increased again in 1928 as the scheduled presidential elections approached.
 The ruling PNH nominated General Carías while the PLH, united again following the death of Policarpo Bonilla in 1926, nominated Vicente Mejía Colindres.
 To the surprise of most observers, both the campaign and the election were conducted with a minimum of violence and intimidation.
 Mejía Colindres won a decisive victory—obtaining 62,000 votes to 47,000 for Carías.
 Even more surprising was Carías's public acceptance of defeat and his urging of his supporters to accept the new government.

 Mejía Colindres took office in 1929 with high hopes for his administration and his nation.
 Honduras seemed on the road to political and economic progress.
 Banana exports, then accounting for 80 percent of all exports, continued to expand.
 By 1930 Honduras had become the world's leading producer of the fruit, accounting for one-third of the world's supply of bananas.
 United Fruit had come increasingly to dominate the trade, and in 1929 it bought out the Cuyamel Fruit Company, one of its two principal remaining rivals.
 Because conflicts between these companies had frequently led to support for rival groups in Honduran politics, had produced a border controversy with Guatemala, and may have even contributed to revolutionary disturbances, this merger seemed to promise greater domestic tranquility.
 The prospect for tranquility was further advanced in 1931 when Ferrera was killed while leading one last unsuccessful effort to overthrow the government.

 Many of Mejía Colindres's hopes, however, were dashed with the onset of the Great Depression.
 Banana exports peaked in 1930, then declined rapidly.
 Thousands of workers were laid off, and the wages of those remaining on the job were reduced, as were the prices paid to independent banana producers by the giant fruit companies.
 Strikes and other labor disturbances began to break out in response to these conditions, but most were quickly suppressed with the aid of government troops.
 As the depression deepened, the government's financial situation deteriorated; in 1931 Mejía Colindres was forced to borrow US$250,000 from the fruit companies to ensure that the army would continue to be paid.